Last Updated 17 August 2021

 In addition, s 113 of the Anti-discrimination Act allows applications to be made to the Queensland Civil and Administrative Tribunal (QCAT) for an exemption that, if granted, is for a specified period of up to, but not more than, five years.

-When an application for an exemption is made, QCAT must notify the Anti-discrimination Commission.
-The tribunal must have regard to any submission made by the commission.
-The commissioner can make submissions about the application process and about:
+When an application for an exemption is made, QCAT must notify the Queensland Human Rights Commission (QHRC).
+The tribunal must have regard to any submission made by the QHRC.
+The Queensland Human Rights Commissioner can make submissions about the application process and about:

 - whether a public hearing should occur